Couples Therapy

 Deciding to start couples therapy takes courage, and I'm glad you're here.
 If you and your partner are finding yourselves in the same painful patterns, feeling disconnected, or struggling to reach each other even when you're trying, I want you to know that things can change.

-What I do is help couples understand what's happening beneath the surface of their conflict, and build something even stronger than what they had before.
+I help couples understand what's happening beneath the surface of their conflict and build something even stronger than what they had before.

 You have the same argument over and over, and it never really gets resolved.